Jhgallas/obsidian-similarity/README.md

 ### Limitations in vaults with very few notes

 If a user is interested in using Obsidian, and potentially exploring the Obsidian Similarity Toolkit with a vault containing only a handful of notes, they may encounter some limitations.
 In this case, the similarity organization is likely to not be very expressive, as there are not enough notes for patterns to begin to form.
 The opposite might also be true, if among these few notes are several that are highly similar to each other.
-The resulting graph may show these notes "paired up" tightly together, without too clrear relation between clusters, which might not provide much new insight or reflection opportunities.
+The resulting graph may show these notes "paired up" tightly together, without too clear relation between clusters, which might not provide much new insight or reflection opportunities.

 For example, if a user has just started using Obsidian and has only created notes on three different topics – "Daily Journal," "Project Ideas," and "Book Summaries" – the semantic similarity calculation might simply reflect these topics as three isolated clusters.
 While this does show the separation of topics, it doesn't offer much beyond what the user already knows from their initial categorization.